ringa-js/ringa/docs/docs/architecture/asynchronousTrees.md

-# Asynchronous Trees
+# Asynchronous Philosophy

+Since the introduction of AJAX, all modern web applications are a complex synchronization of asynchronous server calls and view state updates.
+Regardless of which solution you choose, there is generally a place in your code that acts as a controller that ties together what the interaction with the server and the the state that feeds your view.

-As a general rule, whenever the controller is told to do something we should always assume it is asynchronous.
+In an MV* system, this is almost always called the controller.
+Typically, when the controller is told to do something we should assume it is asynchronous.
 The reason is that if an action changes from synchronous to asynchronous we do not want to have to update any of the other code in the controller or the application.

-This is the underlying rule behind the development of Javascript Promises: provide a core pattern and library for developers to follow to add asynchronous code to their application.
+The development of Javascript Promises (or Java Futures or the plethora of other asynchronous paradigms) fulfils a simple principle: provide a core pattern and library for developers to follow to add asynchronous code to their application that *looks* like it is synchronous.
+It should flow visually, as best as possible, like synchronous code.
+If anyone remembers the callback hell or pyramid of doom, it is quite obvious why this should be avoided.
+Probably the best example of this synchronous look is `async` keyword added to a lot of modern languages, including ES 2017.

-Ringa JS was originally developed before promises and it provided a unique solution.
+The concepts behind Ringa JS were originally developed before promises were introduced.
+Each controller response to an event is an Array of operations, each of which could or could not be asynchronous.
 That said, it does have built-in support for promises so that your team can get the best of both worlds.

+What follows is a conceptual walk-through of the reasoning behind why Ringa JS treats asynchronous code the way it does.
+We hope this provides a good overview behind the principles we built into our system.

 # Decouple View from Asynchronous Control